samdalvai/game-of-life/README.md

 # Game of Life

-A React version of the Game of Life with Typescript, Vite and Tailwind CSS.
+A React version of the "Game of Life" with Typescript, Vite and Tailwind CSS.

 # How to run